chlyNiklas/ThePushUps.Club/README.md

 # ThePushUps.Club

 ## Rules
-- Anytime, anywhere, any member of the club may assign 20 push-ups to another member.
-Requests from different members are cumulative.
+- Any member may assign 20 push-ups to another — anytime, anywhere.
+Multiple requests from different members cumulate.
 - You have 60 seconds to find a suitable spot, get on the ground, and start.
 You may not rise until the task is complete.
 - Once a member assigned another, neither of them may assign to the other for one hour.
 Requests from/to others are allowed.